BenMcLean/Voxel2Pixel/BenVoxel/README.md

 3. Finally, the compressed and encoded string is stored in the `z85` property.

 Deserializing from the JSON format reverses the process:
-1. First, the string value of the `z85` property is decoded back into compressed data.
+1. First, the string value of the `z85` property is decoded back into compressed binary data.
-1. The compressed data is then decompressed using raw DEFLATE.
+1. The compressed binary data is then decompressed using raw DEFLATE.
 (RFC 1951)
-1. Finally, the decompressed data is read to deserialize the sparse voxel octree.
+1. Finally, the decompressed binary data is read to deserialize the sparse voxel octree.

 This ensures that the non-human-readable section of the JSON files is compressed to a minimum length while only using JSON-safe characters.
-Due to typical DEFLATE implementations being pseudo-non-deterministic, the compressed and encoded string is not guaranteed to match between two runs with the same uncompressed and unencoded input data.
+Due to typical DEFLATE implementations being pseudo-non-deterministic across platforms, the compressed and encoded string is not guaranteed to match between two runs with the same uncompressed and unencoded input data.
 However, the decoded and decompressed output data will be binary identical to the (padded) input data because DEFLATE data compression is lossless.

-The binary format uses the raw octree data directly without any additional compression or encoding applied to it.
+Unlike the JSON format, the binary format uses the raw octree data directly without any additional compression or encoding applied to it.
 The binary format prefixes the model size to the geometry data in the `SVOG` chunk while the JSON format includes the model size in a separate `size` property instead, omitting the model size from the compressed and encoded `z85` property.
 ### Voxels
 An individual voxel is defined as having four data elements.
 #### Coordinates